'Avengers: Endgame' directors launch new "pizza film school"

 Read more: ‘Avengers: Endgame’ directors Joe and Anthony Russo: “Billy Bob Thornton would make a great Joe Exotic”

-The new series, hosted every Friday on Instagram Live, will see the pair giving fans movie recommendations and talk about films that have inspired them.
+The new series, hosted every Friday (or Saturday for Australians) on Instagram Live, will see the pair giving fans movie recommendations and talk about films that have inspired them.

 “Like a lot of you, our families have been watching movies together during quarantine,” they wrote on Instagram to announce the new series.
 “And these family movie nights have inspired us to start sharing some of our favourite classics with all of you.